Landerolaria

 Landerolaria is a genus of flowering plants in the sunflower family, Asteraceae.
-It includes ten species endemic to Australia, native to the Northern Territory, Queensland, South Australia, Victoria, and Western Australia.
+It includes ten species of aromatic shrubs endemic to Australia, native to the Northern Territory, Queensland, South Australia, Victoria, and Western Australia.
+Guy L. Nesom described the genus in 2020 to include species formerly placed in genus Olearia, which had been found to be polyphyletic.
+He named it for Australian botanist Nicholas Sèan Lander.